CatuCerecedo/citizen-mosquito-surveillance/README.md

 *Corresponding author: Catuxa Cerecedo-Iglesias

+**CONTENTS**

+This repository contains the scripts for the primary statistical analyses presented in the manuscript.
+In some cases, it also provides details on how the figures included in the manuscript were generated.

+The `DATA` directory contains cleaned datasets derived from both traditional sampling and citizen science observations, along with the covariates used to build the models.
+It also includes additional datasets related to land use and other spatial variables required for georeferencing the analyses and figures.

+Scripts are organized sequentially (from `R1` to `R6`) to reflect the workflow followed during the development of this study.

 **PREREQUISITES**
 - R version(4.4.2.)
 - Requieres R packages: `brms`, `tidyverse`, `rstanarm`, `loo`, `cmdstanr`, `tidyverse`, `sf`, `parallel`, `dplyr`, `data.table`, `terra`, `patchwork`, `ggplot2`, `cowplot`, `glmmTMB`, `DHARMa`, `MuMIn`, `caret`.